Uninstalling plugins from CloudBees CI

 Uninstalling a plugin via a cluster operation

 You can uninstall plugins using a cluster operation that affects multiple client controllers and update centers.
-For more information about cluster operations, see Cluster operations.
+For more information about cluster operations, refer to Cluster operations.

 To uninstall plugins using a cluster operation: